palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

   setCamera(api);
 }
 ```
-- as well as position index at the top of the document.
+- as well as pposition index at the top of the document.
 ```
 var posIndex = 0;
 ```